-Since I began sharing my writing, my poetry has reached thousands of people, and some of those people are avid poetry readers, rather than fiction aficionados.
+Since I began sharing my writing, my poetry has reached millions of people, and some of those people are avid poetry readers, rather than fiction aficionados.
 So I wanted to give them something of myself for the same reasons that I share my fiction — a therapeutic reprieve from life.

 I’ve also been honored to be a part of some amazing anthologies and collaborations, book cover creation, editing, and other actions to bring books to life.